memph1024/swapdex-documentation/docs/what-to-try/identity.md

 To clear an identity:

 1. Navigate to the Accounts UI.
-2. Click the three dots corresponding to the account you want to clear and select 'Set on-chain identity'.
+2. Click the three dots corresponding to the account you want to clear and select `Set on-chain identity`.
-3. Select 'Clear Identity', and sign and submit the transaction.
+3. Select `Clear Identity`, and sign and submit the transaction.

 **Killing**: The Council can kill an identity that it deems erroneous.
 This results in a slash of the deposit.